Eilean nan Ròn: History

+The report for 1904 states that "The fishermen on this island are very persevering.
+Two crews follow the herring fishing all the year round.
+There is a good increase in the quality and value of fish landed."
+The principal kinds of fish landed were haddocks, flounders and lobsters.

 Geography and geology

 Eilean nan Ròn is not one of the Hebrides, which lie off the west coast of mainland Scotland.
 The island is mainly sandstone with steep cliffs on the north and east coasts and a natural arch at Leathad Ballach, which is 150 ft high, and 70 ft wide.
 The high points are Cnoc an Loisgein at 76 m, and Cnoc na Caillich at 75 m.
 As Rev. Wilson wrote in 1882:

 It looks like two islands, is mostly engirt with high precipitous rocks, includes a low tract of very fertile soil.

 There are several islets and islands off Eilean nan Ròn.
 These include the tidal Eilean Iosal ("low island"), and beyond it Meall Thailm (or Meall Holm).
 To the southwest is the dully named An Innis ("the island").
 The Rabbit Islands are in Tongue Bay to the southwest.
 Neave Island is also nearby.

 Wildlife

 As the name implies, Eilean nan Ròn is popular with grey seals, that come here in their hundreds each autumn to pup.
 About 350 calves are born each year.
 The island also has large numbers of seabirds, and sheep, which were left when the Island was evacuated.